"I am an experienced teacher...

 Let's take a closer look and see why these things matter.

-1. Monkey see, monkey do.
-THOUSANDS of teachers like ESLinsider's videos because they make teaching easier and better.
+Thousands of teachers like ESLinsider's videos because they make teaching easier.

 The easiest way to learn how to teach is NOT by reading or listening to lectures, but by watching other teachers